ysyk2021/how-to-use-creativity-and-design-thinking-to-solve-complex-problems-in-the-workplace/src/chapter-5-1.md

-# Importance of Defining the Problem in Design Thinking

 Design thinking is a problem-solving approach that involves understanding user needs, ideating potential solutions, prototyping, testing, and iterating until a viable solution is achieved.
 However, before any of these steps can be taken, it is essential to define the problem that needs to be solved.
 In this chapter, we will explore the importance of defining the problem in design thinking.